wp-plugins/ranker-list-widget/readme.txt

 == Changelog ==

+= 2.1.0 =
+The Slideshow/Mobile widget update!
+See below for a full list of features and changes;
+- NEW!
+Slideshow widgets are now enabled in the plugin.
+Any list you embed that is defaulted to slideshow view will show in this new format.
+Older widget shortcodes will need to be updated to enable the new view (we chose this option to best serve your original embed intent).
+- The widget code is now fully reactive and will adjust to your themes width, this allows for proper widget display on mobile platforms.
+This change will be rolled out to all lists, including your older embeds.
+To fix a widget at a specific size you should place the shortcode in a container (div, p etc).
+- Related to the above: Widget width options have been removed from the settings panel.
+A note regarding the change is in its place and will be removed at a later date.
+- Default properties have been updated to support Slideshow widgets.
+- Thumbnail Gallery option added.
+- Slide Background color option added.
+- Adjusted settings section headers for clarity.

 = 2.0.1 =
 Bug fix for list names that have double quotes.
 Additional double quotes were causing some short codes to display incorrectly.